Ahmed12590/employee-leave-portal/README.md

 - Employees can submit leave requests
 - Admin / Manager can approve or reject leave requests
 - View status of leave (pending / approved / rejected)
 - Leave history for each employee
-- Notifications (email or in-app) for leave status changes (if implemented)
 - Secure authentication & authorization

 ---